luisarizmendi/ai-apps/apps/object-detection/object-detection-webcam/README.md

 `http://<ip>:5000/current_counts`

-Provides the entities detected and the number of each one in that moment
+Provides the entities detected and the number of each one in that moment.
+This endpoint can be used by external services in order to take actions depending on the objects detected.

 `http://<ip>:5000/detect_image`